zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 * **free optimization credits for non-profits**, <a href="https://shortpixel.com/contact" target="_blank">contact us</a> for details

 **How much does it cost?**
-ShortPixel comes with 100 free credits/month and additional credits can be bought with as little as $4.99 for 5,000 image credits.
+ShortPixel comes with 100 free credits/month and additional credits can be bought for as little as $4.99 for 5,000 image credits.
 Check out <a href="https://shortpixel.com/pricing" target="_blank">our prices</a>.

 > **Testimonials:**